Electro707/pyNEC-Utilities/README.md

 # Docs
 The documentation is build over at [ReadTheDocs](https://pynec-utilities.readthedocs.io/en/latest/)

-Something to note about the documentation is that I am including a pre-built version of PyNEC.
-This is because the build on PyPI doesn't include `pyproject.toml`, so the build would fail because NumPy is not installed (and pip does not follow requirement.txt's order) on ReadTheDocs.
-This hopefully will be fixed with [PR#21 of python-necpp](https://github.com/tmolteno/python-necpp/pull/21)

 # TODO:
 - Add axis label for graphs
 - Add elevation and azimuth plotting function